mbesson/mbesson/README.md

 - ⚡ I'am a young Dad!
 Yes, technical bugs was not enough to fill my day.
 - 📫 How to reach me: email ok linkedin

-## My 100% online React Bootcamp
+## My 100% online Tech Academy

  <strong>
-    3 months to be a really good React Programmer
+    Jump up your career with practical tools and methods comming from 10 years of experience.
   </strong>
   <p>
-    Be a Master in React by building amazing projects
+    Be a Master in Git, Azure, Terraform and much more.
   </p>

   <a href="https://go.mikecodeur.com/react-mastery">